 - Reporting – how feedback is dealt with and reported on – are relevant serious matters escalated, is the complaints profile transparent e.g., reporting to a governance committee, ad hoc reporting to management on serious matters.

-Understanding the process is important because it helps you to make sense of the data when you are working through it – fewer assumptions, faster analysis.
+Understanding the process is important because it helps us make sense of the data when we are working through it – fewer assumptions, faster analysis.

-It also helps you find improvement opportunities for management to consider.
+It also helps us find improvement opportunities for management to consider.

 For example, too many routing paths, feedback hidden and not escalated.